fabriciopereiradiniz/SO/README.md

 To execute tripOS you need this:
 - NASM to convert `.asm` to `.bin`
-- FergoRaw to manipulate binary files into `.img`
+- FergoRaw to manipulate binary files into `.img` (update your dlls!)
 - Rufus or other iso builder to convert `.img` to `.iso`
 <br>